whykatherine/mhwkb/CONTRIBUTING.md

 * Don't use synonyms. (ex. "veterans" is good, but don't add military.
 It's implied.
 If the links is more broadly about the military, then it's okay to use "military" and "veterans".
+* Date format YYYY-MM-DD
+  * Articles, news that have dates
+  * Books (just the year if the date of publication is difficult to determine
+    * Some books in the KB use "na" for the date.
+Please feel free to add the date and submit a PR.
 * If you're not sure, don't spend any time worrying about it.
 Ask in the Gitter room or make a comment when you submit your pull request.